 Frictionless Support via Live Chat

-Many private and public sector workers were sent home where they cannot continue phone customer support.
-It doesn’t mean though that they cannot support their customers in real-time.
+Many private and public sector workers were sent home where they cannot provide customer support via the phone.
+It doesn’t mean though that they cannot help their customers in real-time.

 And there are solid reasons for that.